Azure/isv-success-program-resources/index.md

 **May 3, 2022 - Microsoft SaaS Day (Western Europe)**

 Join Microsoft SaaS Day – a full day conference addressing both business and technical aspects of SaaS.
 Keep up with the existing trends and learn about the upcoming ones.
-Learn from the best: leaders from the SaaS organizations will be sharing their insights and learnings.
-We will host guest speakers such as RedHat, PwC, Tackle.io, Improsec and Consensys.
-The content of this event is relevant for SaaS and Software Companies, ISVs (Independent Software Vendors), across all industries, maturity levels and in any cloud, but everyone is welcome!

 [Learn more and register](https://info.microsoft.com/WE-ISVRECRUIT-CATALOG-FY22-03Mar-21-Microsoft-SaaS-Day-Business-Track-SRDEM107769_Catalog-Display-Page.html)